Elmwood Nursing and Rehabiitation Center Ratings & Violations

 The health and well-being of many nursing home patients often decline due to substandard care provided in many facilities in Illinois.
 Without proper care, the resident can easily develop a facility-acquired bedsore or suffer harm and injury caused by a preventable accident due to the negligent actions of their caregivers.
 Substandard care is often the result of overcrowded conditions, a lack of proper training or minimal staffing.
-The elder abuse attorneys at Rosenfeld Injury Lawyers provide legal advice, counsel, and representation to individuals who have been neglected, mistreated or abused at Illinois nursing facilities like Elmwood Nursing and Rehabilitation Center.
+The elder abuse attorneys at Rosenfeld Injury Lawyers LLC provide legal advice, counsel, and representation to individuals who have been neglected, mistreated or abused at Illinois nursing facilities like Elmwood Nursing and Rehabilitation Center.

 Elmwood Nursing and Rehabilitation Center